joakim/calendar/README.md

 - Incorporate the [lunar phases](https://en.wikipedia.org/wiki/Lunar_phase), as [lunisolar calendars](https://en.wikipedia.org/wiki/Lunisolar_calendar) are inherently complex and irregular
 - Accurately follow the [astronomical seasons](https://en.wikipedia.org/wiki/Season#Astronomical), as their lengths change over time
 - Align with the 12 constellations of the [zodiac](https://en.wikipedia.org/wiki/Zodiac), due to the (lunisolar) [precession of the ecliptic](https://en.wikipedia.org/wiki/Axial_precession)
-- Introduce time scales such as eras or ages – it's just a calendar
+- Introduce time scales or prescribe holidays – it's just a calendar

 However, features like these may be applied just as they are applied to existing calendars.
 For example, the unbroken chain of 7-day weeks may be incorporated just as it is in the Gregorian calendar, with week days retaining their traditional names and cultural/religious significance.
 The calendar's structure should always remain the same though.

-#### Related calendars:
+#### Related proposed calendars:

 - Isaac Asamov's [World Season Calendar](https://en.wikipedia.org/wiki/Isaac_Asimov#Calendar)
 - Peter Meyer's [Liberalia Triday Calendar](https://www.hermetic.ch/cal_stud/ltc/ltc.htm)